 After the initialization a projectile particle, or bullet, is shot towards the target nucleus.
-In the following we assume that the projectile is a nucleon or a pion; the special case of composite projectiles will be described in more detail in subsection 39.3.4.
+In the following we assume that the projectile is a nucleon or a pion; the special case of composite projectiles will be described in more detail in subsection 38.3.4.

 The impact parameter, i.e. the distance between the projectile particle and the center point of the projected nucleus surface is chosen at random.
-The value of the impact parameter determines the point where the bullet particle will enter the calculation volume.
+The value of the impact parameter determines the point where the bullet particle will hit the nucleus.
 After this the algorithm tracks the nucleons by determining the times at which an event will happen.
 The possible events are:

 - collision

 - decay of a delta resonance

-- reflection from the nuclear potential well
+- reflection from nuclear potential wall (only for nucleons)

-- transmission through the nuclear potential well

 The particles are assumed to propagate along straight-line trajectories.
 The algorithm calculates the time at which events will happen and propagates the particles directly to their positions at that particular point in time.
-This means that the length of the time step in simulation is not constant, and that we do not need to perform expensive numerical integration of the particle trajectories.
+This means that the length of the time step in simulation is not constant.